Rushipasumarthi/Medicine-Recomendation/README.md

 Basically CountVectorizer is used to transform a given text into a vector on the basis of the frequency (count) of each word that occurs in the entire text.

-Pickle module is used in this project.
+Pickle module is used in this project